antoninfaure/sbb-journey-planner/README.md

     - git lfs install (essential per repo and per machine)
     - git lfs fetch --all (get all data from lfs essential for project)
 2. Set up Hive's HDFS accesss
-    - run "kinit gaspar-account" in terminal
+    - run "kinit gaspar-account" in terminal (or refresh your ticket by "kinit -R")
     - enter password (although UI does not show any letters)
     - verify you got ticket by running "klist -a" in terminal
     - run prepare-env.md
 3. Run import.ipynb
 ----
 ## Important Dates